Vincent2727/RetroDSPi/README.md

 6. Cheap and easily replicable

 ## The Plan
 As with most projects, they first begin with specing parts and making sure that they would be compatible.
-I began with the board: <br> <a href="https://www.adafruit.com/product/5291">Raspberry Pi Zero 2 w</a>
+I began with the board: <br> <a href="https://www.adafruit.com/product/5291" style="align-items: center;">Raspberry Pi Zero 2 w</a> <br>
+Next, I needed an OS to power the board, I went with <a>

 ### Sources
 1. <a href="https://www.cam.ac.uk/stories/raspberrypi">The life of Pi: Ten years of Raspberry Pi</a>